2024-25 Academic Catalog

 FO 2113 Dendrology: 3 hours.

-(Prerequisite: BIO 1144 or BIO 2113 or equivalent ).
+(Prerequisite: BIO 1144 or BIO 2113).
 Two hours lecture.
 Four hours laboratory.
 Introduction to the identification and systematic classification of trees and other woody plants.
 Field exercises to promote the recognition and identification of trees and other woody plants

 FO 2213 Forest Measurements: 3 hours.